-Extracting teeth is not something that dentists look forward to doing either, so you definitely aren’t alone.
-If they had the option, dentists would avoid extracting them altogether as replacing them can be difficult and time-consuming.
+Tooth extractins in our Porter, TX dental office are not something that dentists look forward to doing, so you definitely aren’t alone if you're dreading the procedure.
+If they had the option, dentists would avoid extracting teeth altogether as replacing them can be difficult and time-consuming.
 However, when your options are extracting a tooth and allowing it to damage the rest of your mouth, the dentists at Gilbert C. Price DDS will always choose the former.

 There are several reasons why teeth may be extracted, even if there is no decay or gum disease present.
 One of the most common reasons is because of erupting wisdom teeth, which can easily cause crowding, jaw pain, and even infections if not removed, especially if they’ve become impacted.
 Other times additional teeth begin to erupt and cause crowding.
 In less common cases, teeth require removal before orthodontic treatment can be done.

 When determining whether any of your standard teeth require removal, Dr. Price will closely examine the condition of your tooth and the extent of decay or damaged supportive tissue that is present.
 If a cavity is too damaged to repair with a filling or crown, then breaking it apart and extracting it is the only way to protect your future oral health.

 The process for tooth extractions can be either simple or surgical, depending on the case.
 For example, wisdom teeth that have fully erupted through the gum tissue are more visible, therefore easier to remove.
 However, if it’s become trapped underneath gum tissue or under another tooth (impacted), surgery is required.